smartmind-team/thanosql-docs/templates/model_statement_template.md

 - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)

 <!-- CONVERT OPTIONS -->
-- "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column.
-If not specified, the result dataframe will not be saved as a data table (str, optional)
 - "image_col": the name of the column containing the image path (str, default: 'image_path')
 - "result_col": defines the column name that contains the vectorized results (str, optional, default: 'convert_result')
 - "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 256)